hmz777/Z-Toolbar-Blazor-Electron/README.md

 ## Features:
 - Global hook hotkey combination <kbd>Windows + \`</kbd> for showing and hiding the app.
-- Tray icon with an option for exit (app not visible in taskbar).
+- Tray icon with an option for exit (app not visible in the taskbar).
 - Add files and/or folders by drag and drop functionality.
 - Options include:
     - Run
-    - Show info (for showing file info like name, path and id (might add more info later))
+    - Show info (for showing file info like name, path, and id (might add more info later))
     - Show in explorer
     - Remove
     - Open dev tools